-Buying French Ski Property with a Partner or Family: Indivision, Tontine Clause, or SCI?
+Buying French Ski Property with a Partner or Family: Indivision, Tontine Clause, SCI, or SARL?

 Three legal structures govern joint ownership of French ski property — and the wrong choice can cost you heavily in inheritance tax, rental income, or flexibility.
 Here is what each one means in practice.

-Buying French Ski Property with a Partner or Family: Indivision, Tontine Clause, or SCI?
+Buying French Ski Property with a Partner or Family: Indivision, Tontine Clause, SCI, or SARL?

 Most international buyers purchasing a ski property in the French Alps do so with someone else — a spouse, a civil partner, a sibling, or a friend.
 The purchase deed lands in front of you at the notaire's office, and unless you have been explicit about how you want to hold the asset, French law quietly defaults you into en indivision: joint co-ownership with rules that can create serious problems when circumstances change.